asterite3/writeups/0ctf-2017/KoG.md

 ```

 In short, code translated by Emscripten works like this:
-* Functions are expressed by normas JS functions, all variables and argument names are prefixed with dollar sign.
+* Functions are expressed by normal JS functions with all variable and argument names are prefixed with dollar sign.
 Class methods are given `$this` as a first argument
 * Memory is modeled with [ArrayBuffer](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer):
 ```javascript
 var buffer;